AuthorizeNet/accept-sdk-android/README.md

 ### Prerequisites

-1. Android API 14+ is required as the `minSdkVersion` in your build.gradle
+ Android API 14+ is required as the `minSdkVersion` in your build.gradle

 ### 1. Initialize AcceptSDKApiClient

- To initiate requests with the SDK, create an API client that will make API requests on your behalf.
-The Accept SDK API client can be built as follows:
+ All SDK APi's will be accessed through AcceptSDKApiClient Object.
+It can be created as follows:

 ```java
 // Parameters: